mainmatter/mainmatter.com/blog/_posts/2017-10-24-high-level-assertions-with-qunit-dom.md

 and not really supported properly by QUnit or Chai so be careful if you're using it.

-As we were getting more and more annoyed by the ugly assertions when using QUnit we were starting to wonder if it would be possible to build something like `chai-dom` but for QUnit instead and how that would look like.
+As we were getting more and more annoyed by the hard-to-read assertions when using QUnit we were starting to wonder if it would be possible to build something like `chai-dom` but for QUnit instead and how that would look like.
 After a bit of brainstorming we figured we would want our assertions to look